StreamedLine/StreamedLine.github.io/_posts/2017-02-09-cli_data_gem_project.markdown

 ---
 layout: post
 title:      "CLI Data Gem Project"
-date:   2017-02-09 23:46:11 +0000
+date:       2017-02-09 18:46:12 -0500
+permalink:  cli_data_gem_project
 ---

 I'm almost done my project, and I've learned a lot.
-If I hadn't learned so much I'd be creating it from scratch, since I know alot more than when I started, I'm not as satisfied with it.

 One thing that is now firmly part of my brain, is the file structure of a basic ruby project. lib, bin and gemfile (not to mention gemfile.lock..) used to be a blur in my brain.